 - PHYS 495 Research Seminar I (.5)

 - PHYS 496 Research Seminar II (.5)

 - One additional course in Physics numbered above 200 (1)

 - MATH 249 (QA*) Multivariable Calculus (1)

 - MATH 256 Differential Equations (1)

-- CS 125 Problem Solving with MATLAB OR CS 141 (QA*) Introduction to Programming (1)
+- CS 125 Problem Solving with MATLAB OR CS 141 (QA*) Introduction to Programming OR PHYS 338 Advanced Data Analysis and Simulation (ADAS) (1)